arbor-sim/arbor/doc/concepts/units.rst

     .. method:: value_as(unit)

-        Convert to another unit and return converted value, possibly NaN, if malformed.
+        Convert to another unit and return the converted value, possibly NaN, if malformed.